OrsonDeWitt/BirdMApp/README.md

 ## Need help?

-Reach out to on [Discord](https://discord.com/invite/c48wxW4rer), or open an issue on [Github](https://github.com/OrsonDeWitt/BirdMApp/issues).
+Reach out to me on [Discord](https://discord.com/invite/c48wxW4rer), or open an issue on [Github](https://github.com/OrsonDeWitt/BirdMApp/issues).
 I'll be happy to help.